openSUSE/microos-toolbox/README.md

-# toolbox - bring your tools with you
+# toolbox - bring your own tools with you

 On systems using `transactional-update` it is not really possible due to the read-only root filesystem to install tools to analyze problems in the currently running system, a reboot is always required.
 Which makes it next to impossible to debug such problems.
 `toolbox` is a small script that launches a container to let you bring in your favorite debugging or admin tools in such a system.
 The root filesystem can be found at `/media/root`.